페이지 이동경로

 KakaoException

-To allow users to log in with Kakao Talk, call the loginWithKakaoTalk() method that launches the Kakao Talk application and prompts the Consent screen asking for consent.
+Request loginWithKakaoTalk() in UserApi.
+Flutter SDK launches the Kakao Talk application and prompts the Consent screen asking for consent.

 Parameter